tdg5/blog_snippets/someday.md

 found yourself in one of these situations before:

-- While working on a new feature, you throw together some code to setup, reset, enable, or disable that feature.
+- While working on a new feature, you throw together some code to setup, reset, enable, or disable that feature or a related service.
 - While troubleshooting a production issue, you write a helper method for retrieving diagnostic information related to the issue or system the issue is occurring in.